 To keep your vacuum at top efficiency, change the filter bag at regular intervals.
-To maintain cleanability, replace filter bag when it is about 3/4 full
+To maintain cleanability, replace filter bag when it is about /4 full

 - 1. Unplug the power unit from grounded outlet - 2.
-Rotate the bag cover counterclockwise and remove cover.
+Rotate the bag cover counterclockwise and remove cover

-- 3. With a finger on each side of the inlet, slide the bag off the inlet tube. - 4.
-Pull the center cardboard tab to automatically seal the bag and prevent dust from leaking out. - 5.
-Remove the bag from the vacuum and discard DO NOT reuse - 6.
-Check motor filter in back of canister. - 7.
+- 4. Pull the center cardboard tab to automatically seal the bag and prevent dust from leaking out. - 5.
+Remove the bag from the vacuum and discard DO NOT reuse - 6 Check motor filter in back of canister - 7.
 Unfold the new "OX" bag and insert into the vacuum so the center cardboard seal tab is toward bag cover.
 The top arrow should point to the bag cover. - 8.
-With a finger on each of the cardboard tabs, slide the bag on the inlet tube.

-9. Line up the mark on the bag cover with the unlock symbol and rotate clockwise to lock symbol.
+With a finger on each of the cardboard tabs, slide the bag on the inlet tube. - 9.
+Line up the mark on the bag cover with the unlock symbol and rotate clockwise to lock symbol.